Send the link below via email or IMCopy

 Hubble discovered that the farther the galaxy was from Earth, the faster it was moving away.

-What was the purpose of yesterday's balloon lab?
+What was the purpose of the balloon activity?

 How did the distances from the “Milky Way” to each galaxy change as you increased the size of the universe?